1. Gautama Buddha was born in __________.

 Explanation: Mahinda established monasteries and universities in Sri Lanka.

-48. Buddhism spread to Central Asia mainly under:
+48. Buddhism spread to Central Asia mainly under__________.

 A) Ashoka